 During UNFCCC COP 27, ICI supported and hosted over 10 events that uplifted Indigenous leadership in advancing nature-based solutions that are meaningful, harness the experience of IPs and LCs, and do not present false solutions or a reliance on monetizing climate mitigation.
 Indigenous ICI leaders called for progress and accountability on the COP 26 pledge of USD$ 1.7 billion in funding to IPs and LCs – of which an estimated 7% had reached them from 2021 to 2022 – and called for increased scaled investments into inclusive finance mechanisms such as ICI and to make progress on facilitating direct climate and conservation financing to IPs and LCs.

-Amplifying Indigenous Women’s
+Amplifying Indigenous Women’s Voices and Priorities

 Indigenous women are powerful advocates for Mother Nature and are often at the forefront of climate action in their communities but are not guaranteed effective and full participation in international decision-making on climate.
 Recent studies show that of climate funds intended for Indigenous Peoples and Local Communities, only 17% reaches them – and Indigenous women are the most left behind, receiving 5% of funding (Grist, 2022).
 IUCN launched the Indigenous Women’s Insights – Stewarding the Earth initiative in 2021 as a communications campaign designed to advance the visibility of IPO messages in global conservation policy.
 In 2022, IUCN adapted the campaign to support Indigenous women and girls’ climate-leadership and reduce barriers to their full participation by supporting six Indigenous women leaders, three mentors and three mentees – including from the ICI subprojects at UNFCCC COP 27 in Sharm-el-Sheik.